 - ✕Relatively dark display, with slight pink hue at lowest brightness

-My first impression of the Nexus 6 was slightly underwhelming.
-Why?
-It looks like an oversized Moto X (2014) and I had hoped Motorola might execute a significantly different design for the Nexus 6.
-But let's not nitpick - the Moto X is a wonderfully-designed phone in its own right.
-The Nexus 6 is well-crafted and feels great to hold.
-It has an elegant yet practical design thanks to the slightly rounded back, which decreases in width from top to bottom.
+The Nexus 6 looks like an oversized Moto X (2014), which may leave some thinking that Motorola took a bit of a shortcut on the design.
+But let's not nitpick - the Moto X is a wonderfully-designed phone, and the Nexus 6 is well-crafted and feels great to hold.
+It has an elegant yet practical design thanks to the slightly rounded back.

 - Nexus 5 review: still top-shelf one year on

 The raised stereo speakers unfortunately attract dust particles and dirt, and the display suffered from the same slight stickiness as the Nexus 5.
 On the plus side, the Nexus 6 is more resistant to fingerprints than its predecessor, so at least the screen stays looking fresh even if it could feel a bit better.

 Also, worrying rumors about the letters on the back of the Nexus 6 peeling off proved unfounded in our review.
 We gave them a good scratching and rubbing (no scalpels were involved), and the letters stayed visible and in place.
 So there's another malicious Nexus 6 rumor quashed.

 Google and Motorola planted a 6-inch AMOLED display with QHD (2,560 x 1,440) resolution on the Nexus 6, with a pixel density of 493 PPI.
 Individual pixels could only be distinguished with a magnifying glass and even then they are hard to make out.
 The text is razor sharp, colors vibrant yet not oversaturated.